Automattic/wp-feature-api-agent-demo/README.md

 A modular [ReAct (Reasoning + Acting)](https://arxiv.org/abs/2210.03629) Agent framework for WordPress, powered by Feature API and AI Services plugin.

 > **Note:** This is a Proof of Concept implementation with several limitations.
 The current version does not maintain conversation history, user inputs during task execution, or multi-step interactions.
-These limitations will be addressed in future versions.

 ## Description